A manifestation of order and beauty in nature is called symmetry.

 For instance, the \(|V_{ub}|\) and \(|V_{cb}|\) parameters can be extracted from the \(b \to u \, \ell \, \bar{\nu}_\ell\) and \(b \to c \, \ell \, \bar{\nu}_\ell\) transitions, respectively.

-Moreover, the same transitions can be used to for indirect searches of NP.
+Moreover, the same transitions can be used for indirect searches of NP.

 Both the \(|V_{cb}|\) and \(|V_{ub}|\) extraction and the NP searches require precise measurements and predictions.